David Beckham congratulates Lionesses and thanks team for inspiring his daughter

 He continued: “But it’s not just the girls that are getting inspired, the boys are getting inspired as well by this and we all know that when big tournaments come around our country and our fans get behind us like no other.

-Of the semi-final game he added: “We’re all excited to see it and I know there’s one person that is really excited to see it and that is my daughter, Harper.
+Of the semi-final, he added: “We’re all excited to see it and I know there’s one person that is really excited to see it and that is my daughter, Harper.

 “So thank you for inspiring her and good luck girls.”